 - Dave Barry Slept Here: A Sort of History of the United States (actual book) – reading this to my 12-year old.
 It’s hilarious, I’ve read it multiple times in the past.

 In the Queue (these are books I’m going to read “next”… I’ve already bought them and loaded them on my Kindle or sitting on my desk.)

-- Beach Music (Kindle) – My favorite author is Pat Conroy, with The Lords of Discipline being my favorite book of all time.
+- Beach Music (Kindle) – One of my favorite authors is Pat Conroy, with The Lords of Discipline being my favorite book of all time.
 When I tried to read Beach Music many years ago, it felt like Conroy was just reliving, and re-writing, the same old story.
 So I put it down and never picked it up.
 But its now been many years since I’ve read any of his books, so I’m looking forward to diving into this one finally.

 - The Start-up of You by Reid Hoffman and Ben Casnocha (actual book).